-- (a) For the effective implementation of this Act, all government agencies shall prepare a Freedom of Information Manual, within six (6) months from the effectivity of this Act indicating the following: - (1) The location and contact information of the head, regional, provincial and field offices, and other established places where the public can obtain government information or submit requests; - (2) The types of information it generates, produces, holds and/or publishes; - (3) A description of its record-keeping system; - (4) The person or office responsible for receiving requests for information; - (5) The procedure for the filing of requests personally, by mail, or through the identified electronic means; - (6) The standard forms for the submission of request and for the proper acknowledgment of the request; - (7) The process for the disposition of the request, including the routing of the request to the person or office with the duty to act on the request, the decision making process, and the grant or denial of access and its implementation; - (8) The procedure for the administrative appeal of any denial for access to information; - (9) The schedule of fees;
+- (a) For the effective implementation of this Act, all government agencies shall prepare a Freedom of Information Manual, indicating the following: - The location and contact information of the head, regional, provincial and field offices, and other established places where the public can obtain government information or submit requests; - 2.
+The types of information it generates, produces, holds and/or publishes; - 3.
+A description of its record-keeping system; - 4.
+The person or office responsible for receiving requests for information; - 5.
+The procedure for the filing of requests personally, by mail, or through the identified electronic means; - 6.
+The standard forms for the submission of request and for the proper acknowledgment of the request; - 7.
+The process for the disposition of the request, including the routing of the request to the person or office with the duty to act on the request, the decision making process, and the grant or denial of access and its implementation; - 8.
+The procedure for the administrative appeal of any denial for access to information; - 9.
+The schedule of fees; - 10.
+The process and procedure for the mandatory disclosure of information under Section 8 of this Act: Provided, That, should the agency lack the capacity to fully comply therewith, a brief description of its plan to facilitate compliance within three (3) years from the approval of this Act; and

-- (10) The process and procedure for the mandatory disclosure of information under Section 8 of this Act: Provided, That, should the agency lack the capacity to fully comply therewith, a brief description of its plan to facilitate compliance within three (3) years from the approval of this Act; and - (11) Such other information, taking into consideration the unique characteristics of an agency, that will help facilitate the effective implementation of this Act. - (12) The foregoing information shall also be posted in its website and bulletin boards, and shall be regularly updated; - (13) In no case shall the absence of the aforementioned Manual be a reason for the denial of any request for information made in accordance with this Act.

-(14) The heads of each of the departments and agencies may designate liaison units or Committees who shall coordinate with the other units of the agency in implementing this Act.
-The composition, functions and duties of these liaison units or Committees shall be included in the FOI Manual.
+- 11. Such other information, taking into consideration the unique characteristics of an agency, that will help facilitate the effective implementation of this Act. - (b) The foregoing information shall also be posted in its website and bulletin boards, and shall be regularly updated; - (c) In no case shall the absence of the aforementioned Manual be a reason for the denial of any request for information made in accordance with this Act. - (d) The heads of each of the departments and agencies may designate liaison units or Committees who shall coordinate with the other units of the agency in implementing this Act.
+The composition, functions and duties of these liaison units or Committees shall be included in the FOI Manual. - Sec.

-Sec.
 12. Procedure of Access. -